etchteam/recycling-locator-widget/contributing.md

 ## Public asset URLs

-All asset urls must be prefixed with `config.publicPath` so that the asset is loaded via a full publicly accessible web address.
+All asset URLs must be prefixed with `config.publicPath` so that the asset is loaded via a full publicly accessible web address.

-This is because the embedded version of the widget is designed to be placed within the context of third party websites where the assets won't exist.
+This is because the embedded version of the widget is designed to be placed within the context of third party sites where the assets won't exist.

 ## Translations